SeanKilleen/seankilleen.github.io/hire/index.md

 ## At a Glance

-* Microsoft MVP in Developer technologies (amongst )
 * 15+ years developing software
 * 5+ years leading teams
+* Microsoft MVP in Developer technologies (roughly 200 in this category in the US)
+* Certified instructor for ScrumAlliance (CSD) and ICAgile (ICP-TST, ICP-ATA) certifications
+* National speaker

 ## Outcomes I Provide

+* High-performance teams
+* The growth of leaders within teams and organizations
+* Organizational agility
+* A culture of learning, experimentation, and quality

 ## Feedback from my most recent performance appraisal